joostaafjes/CarND-LaneLines-P1/writeup.md

 C. the solidYellowLeft.mp4 video

 ## 2. Draw_lines
-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by:
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function as follows:
-1. Input were the lines found by the Hough Transform
-2. Based on the x1, I splited all points into left lanes and right lanes points.
+1. Based on the x1, I splited all points into left lanes and right lanes points.
+Later I improved this by also looking at the sloop.
 3. For both group of points, I calculated the best 1st degreee/linear function
 4. With this function, I calculated the full line from the bottom of the image till appr. halfway the image